dask/dask/docs/source/cli.rst

 dask info
 ~~~~~~~~~

-Command to inspect information about a Dask installation.
+Command to inspect the details of your Dask installation.

 Extending the Dask CLI
 ----------------------